What is employee engagement?

 - Progress toward business goals: When everyone working for a company is working toward the same goals, achieving those goals is a much easier task.

-Example of an engaged employee: Shelia, a project manager working for your organization, experiences backlogs in the production of print marketing deliverables.
+Example 1: Shelia, a project manager working for your organization, experiences backlogs in the production of print marketing deliverables.
 Her commitment to the organization and the development of her team motivated her to call a meeting with members of the production team.
 Sheila explains the backlog and proposes her solution to her staff.
 Sheila makes minimal changes proposed by employees and explains why she made those changes, as well as how their ideas contributed to the project.
 The team ends up meeting their deadlines while clients make a few minor corrections on their deliverables.

 Sheila showed her willingness to stay focused and passionate in her work while interacting with her team.
 This commitment sets a good example for employees looking to develop their professional careers under a manager who values an engaged team alongside her.